cs3281/lectures/lecture 02/Readme.md

 - An executable file in linux is either a binary (compiled)program or a script that can be interpreted by a shell.

 ###Shell Script
 Shell is a executable binary program that can read the scripts and perform the work described by commands specified in the shell script.
 You also interact with the shell when you enter keyboard strokes on the command line.
-An example shell script is located at [examples/shell/hello.sh](examples/shell/hello.sh).
-This file contains the following commands
+An example shell script would contain the following commands:

 ```bash
 #!/bin/sh